flaneurette/Health-Library/Documents/Leisure/Summer-Tips/README.md

 - **Pollution & climate change**: Can affect ozone and local UV protection
 - **Cosmic-scale events** (asteroid impacts, supernovae): Extremely rare, but could partially strip the atmosphere

-Even though it seems precarious, Earth’s shield has **lasted billions of years** and continues to support life — a subtle but extraordinary cosmic miracle.
+Even though it seems precarious, Earth's shield has **lasted billions of years** and continues to support life  a subtle but extraordinary cosmic miracle.